svapreddy/clearx/README.md

 ```
 #### `store.merge(path, data)`

-Merge the existing data at the given path with provided data.
-Does not cause re-render is existing data and provided data are same.
+Merge the existing data at the given path with the provided data.
+It does not cause re-render is existing data, and provided data are the same.

 ```javascript
 store.merge('settings', { syncBookmarks: true })